- A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision making.

 Feature alumnus story

-Aaron has been a nurse for four years.
+Aaron Winters has been a nurse for four years.
 His mother and grandmother worked in health care and were a big influence on him in terms of compassion and caring for others in nursing.
-Nursing was a second career for Aaron.
+Nursing was a second career for him.
 His first degree was in health and fitness, and he was a gym manager and fitness instructor.
 When he worked in that position, he was involved with patients in cardiac rehabilitation as a fitness instructor.
 He was impressed with the results and care of these patients, which led him to nursing as a second career.

-He chose Indiana University for his nursing degree because it was a family legacy.
+Aaron chose Indiana University for his nursing degree because it was a family legacy.
 His grandmother and father were IUPUI graduates.
 He respected their education and experiences in learning at IU.

 He liked the RN to BSN Consortium for a number of reasons: (1) it could be completed in one year, (2) the courses were relevant to today’s nursing environment, (3) it was offered all online, which provides the flexibility needed with job and family obligations, (4) the assignments, readings and discussions helped me learn current nursing concepts, (5) the courses were set up to challenge his learning while guiding him in the things he needed to learn.
 He recommends IU’s RN BSN program to his peers.